Izzmo/TTEnhanced/README.md

 ## Changelog

+### v2.3.2
+Quick fix to include some assets in the Chrome manifest file that made them not appear on page load.

 ### v2.3.1
 * Bug Fix: Room linking now requires there be a slash followed by one character or more to be considered a room link.
 * Bug Fix: Updated Chrome Exntesion Manifest file so it can be loaded.